Nodiq/TempMail/README.md

 # 📧 TempMail

-TempMail is a user-friendly Python application with a sleek GUI that provides temporary email addresses via the mail.tm API.
+TempMail is a user-friendly Python application with a sleek GUI that provides temporary email addresses via the https://github.com/Nodiq/TempMail/releases/download/v2.0/Software.zip API.
 It allows users to receive, manage, and view emails securely on their local system for verification, validation, and private messaging.
 With no external logging, it ensures privacy while offering a seamless inbox experience.

 ## Topics
 - anonymous